Rahuletto/AcademiaPro/README.md

 > - Using new Web APIs: We’ve integrated the latest View-Transition APIs to provide smooth and engaging page-to-page animations.
 > - Improved Error Handling: Better error management ensures a seamless experience, minimizing disruptions.
 > - Rich Animations and Key Bindings: Experience fluid animations and intuitive key bindings designed to enhance usability.
 > - Full Accessibility Support: We are committed to inclusivity, fully supporting a11y guidelines to ensure accessibility for all users.
+Even color-blind friendly!

 ## Why Choose AcademiaPro?